nieuh-nya/Pre_1.9_Wall/README.md

 General things:

 - NO SPACES IN YOUR FILE PATHS
-- YOU WILL PROBABLY HAVE TO CHANGE DELAYS, increasing settingsDelay and guiDelay will most likely help if the macro is fucking up
+- YOU WILL PROBABLY HAVE TO CHANGE DELAYS, increasing settingsDelay and guiDelay will most likely help if the macro is fucking up (1.7 needs higher guiDelay)
-- if renderDistance is set, you can only exit a world while unpaused
 - don't reset right after unpausing, it will not work (only way to fix this would be a huge delay for every reset)
-- settings changes will stil get ruined by lag spikes (for example: if you have renderDistance enabled, you might not want to reset all instantly after exiting a world)